-Meetings held and Appointment and Name and qualifications Experience and special responsibilities attended # resignation Dr M Ammerer MBBS FRACP General and Interventional Cardiologist with Western Cardiology.
+Name and qualifications Experience and special responsibilities Meetings held and attended # Appointment and resignation Dr M Ammerer MBBS FRACP General and Interventional Cardiologist with Western Cardiology.
 Extensive experience in acute coronary care, outpatient cardiology management and cardiac rehabilitation.
 Fellowships with the Brigham and Women's Hospital (Harvard Medical School) and the Royal Australasian College of Physicians.
-6 held 5 attended Appointed June 2005 Mr Warren Ford BEng(ChemEng) MAICD Warren Ford is an oil and gas professional with over 30 years' experience across technical, commercial, managerial and leadership roles in Australia and internationally.
+6 held 4 attended Appointed June 2005 Mr Warren Ford BEng(ChemEng) MAICD Warren Ford is an oil and gas professional with over 30 years' experience across technical, commercial, managerial and leadership roles in Australia and internationally.
 Mr Ford was Deputy Managing Director for Apache Energy Limited in Perth and is a former Vice Chair and Board Member of the Australian Petroleum and Exploration Association (APPEA), the peak national body representing Australia's oil and gas exploration and production industry.
 Mr Ford is a member of the Society of Petroleum Engineers and the Australian Institute of Company Directors.
 6 held 4 attended Appointed December 2013 Ms E Frankish BAgrSc (Hons) FAIFST MASM MIAFP Consultant Food Microbiologist with 30 years' experience in broad range of food science and environmental microbiology in government and private enterprise in Tasmania, NSW and Western Australia.
 Twelve years managing own diagnostic consulting laboratory.
 Wide committee experience including executive positions.
-6 held 5 attended Appointed December 2009 Dr J O'Shea MBBS (WA) MRCP (UK) FRACP Consultant Cardiologist at Fremantle Hospital and in private practice at St John of God Hospital, Murdoch.
-Broad interest in diagnosis and management of heart disease.
-2 held 1 attended Appointed August 2002 Deceased March 2015 Ms Kylie Oliver, DipHlthSc(Nurs), BHlthSc(Nurs), GradDipHlthAdmin Kylie Oliver is a health professional with 25 years' experience in clinical, education, managerial, administrative and executive roles in the tertiary and country sectors in Western Australia and Queensland.
+6 held 6 attended Appointed December 2009 Ms Kylie Oliver, DipHlthSc(Nurs), BHlthSc(Nurs), GradDipHlthAdmin Kylie Oliver is a health professional with 25 years' experience in clinical, education, managerial, administrative and executive roles in the tertiary and country sectors in Western Australia and Queensland.
 Kylie's visionary approach to improving patient outcomes has seen initiatives not only succeed within local organisations but been accepted across the State with significant impact.
-5 held 5 attended Appointed April 2015 Mr Andrew Raiter B Juris, LLB, GAICD Group Legal Counsel at HBF with 26 years' experience as a lawyer in both private practice and in house roles, in commerce, banking and finance.
+6 held 3 attended Appointed April 2015 Mr Andrew Raiter B Juris, LLB, GAICD Group Legal Counsel at HBF with 26 years' experience as a lawyer in both private practice and in house roles, in commerce, banking and finance.
 Expertise in board support and secretarial functions in not for profit organisations and a graduate of the AICD.
-6 held 5 attended Appointed June 2011 Dr Jamie Rankin, MBBS FRACP Head of Cardiology at Royal Perth Hospital.
+6 held 6 attended Appointed June 2011 Dr Jamie Rankin, MBBS FRACP Head of Cardiology at Royal Perth Hospital.
 Participates in the 24-hour on-call angioplasty service for the treatment of acute myocardial infarction offered at Royal Perth Hospital and Hollywood Private Hospital.
 Dr Rankin is also the Director of clinical trials in Cardiology at Royal Perth Hospital.
-2 held 2 attended Appointed October 2015 Mr G Robson BCom MEc FACA FFSIA Partner in Sharyn Long Chartered Accountants.
+6 held 0 attended Appointed October 2015 Mr G Robson BCom MEc FACA FFSIA Partner in Sharyn Long Chartered Accountants.
 Lectured in accounting and finance for the University of Western Australia, RMIT and the Financial Services Institute of Australasia.
 Held senior executive positions in banking institutions and public companies.
 Chairman of the Heart Foundation's Investment Committee since 2009.
-6 held 5 attended Appointed June 2005
+6 held 6 attended Appointed June 2005